seph702/LevelViewer64/README.md

 While I'm burned out on this project right now, here's a wishlist of things I didn't get to implement that could possibly arrive at some point in the future:

 - pyglet 2.0 will remove support for legacy OpenGL and add support for modern OpenGL, including shaders.
 This means that in 2.0 I can write shaders to perfectly recreate the Nintendo 64's colours and remove the remaining few rendering issues.
 This should also provide a significant performance boost.
 - Implement billboarding.
 Some objects (such as trees and the body of Bob-ombs) are paper thin.
 This is true in Super Mario 64 as well, but they always rotate so that they're facing the camera.
 This is a cheat to cause a 3D effect.
+Because of the way this project currently uses legacy OpenGL, billboarding would actually be much simpler to implement with a shader and hence in pyglet 2.0.
 - Implement some missing objects?
 Pokeys, Wiggler's body, coin rings, coin lines, the ferris wheel platforms in the Bowser levels, etc. are all spawned in the game by behavior functions rather than by typical object placement.
 It would be nice to implement a few more of these behavior functions.
 Some parts of levels look empty without all of the coins of coin rings and lines.
 - Implement a font layout class.
 The Mario 64 font letters are in textures that are dumped from the ROM.
 A layout class would allow the use of the font directly from the game and remove the reliance on the fan-made font.
-- Add parsing for the few unimplemented Geo nodes.
+- Add parsing for the few unimplemented Geo graph nodes.
 - Rewrite a couple of the parsers that are not well written.
 Probably refactor the menus too.
 - Make moving textures move.
 - Make animations animate.